deenochka/hate_speech_detection/README.md

 # Hate Speech Detection

-This project is part of the https://www.meetup.com/Data-for-Good-Israel/ and it's scope to detect hate speeches on Twitter (especialy racism, harassment and homophobic speeches)
+This project is part of the https://www.meetup.com/Data-for-Good-Israel/ and its scope to detect hate speeches on Twitter (especialy racism, harassment and homophobic speeches)

 ### Installation
 HateSpeachDetector runs on python 3.5.2